LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/GettingStarted/4-ConnectToLiveEngage.md

 <img style="width:750px" src="img/ConvoBuilder/helloworld/preprocesscode.png">

-#### Testing the Connection
+### Step 13: Testing the Connection

 If you are using Chat you can use [this test page](https://livepersoninc.github.io/visitor-page/?siteid=[your account number]), adding your account number to the URL.
 If you are using Messaging for Web, use [this test page](https://bigbag-retail-demo.herokuapp.com).

 1. Be sure you are online as a Human agent in LiveEngage.

-2. Click the Live Chat button on the test page.
+2. Click the Live Chat button on the test page and you should be connected to your bot in the Bot skill.

 3. Enter a message and hit Send.
     <img style="width:200px" src="img/ConvoBuilder/helloworld/userwindow1.png">